 Okay, people.
 Did you make the Cranberry Liqueur that I told you about?
 If you didn’t, stop reading right now.
 Go to the store (or your freezer if, like me, you have your own private stash of them) and get some cranberries.
 Get it all set up steeping and then come right back here to see what is in store for you.

-- 3 tablespoons melted butter or canola or other neutral oil, plus some for greasing the muffin tin
+- 3 tablespoons butter melted, or other neutral oil

 - 3 teaspoons baking powder

 - 1 egg